WHAT WE KNOW

 Blueberries have always been delicious, especially when those tiny blue-black gems are foraged for in the wild.

-Additional research suggests that blueberries may have anti-inflammatory properties and may help prevent some degenerative diseases and malignancies.
-Studies are being conducted on how blueberries may be beneficial in relation to blood pressure, eye health, neurodegeneration, improved memory, delay of cognitive aging, lowering the risk of cancer, and in the reduction of Parkinson’s Disease.
+Additional research suggests that blueberries may have anti-inflammatory properties and may also help prevent some degenerative diseases and malignancies.
+Studies are currently being conducted on how blueberries may be beneficial in relation to blood pressure, eye health, neurodegeneration, improved memory, delay of cognitive aging, lowering the risk of cancer, and in the reduction of Parkinson’s Disease.

 Cautions and warnings